|

 A good idea is to attend a few auctions as an observer and get a feel for them.

-finding the auctions is not at all easy.
+Unfortunately, finding the auctions is not that easy.

 So you'll be fairly hard pressed to track them down.
 But - with the huge savings you could make - it'll be worth it.

-The local phone directory may have quite a few entries for auction houses.
-But you'll find that these often turn out to be auctioneers for unrelated subjects like art or furniture.
+Obviously you can do Google searches.
+But your local phone directory may have quite a few entries for auction houses.
+(These are old fashioned institutions and will probably still be using things like the Yellow Pages).
+But you’ll find that these often turn out to be auctioneers for unrelated subjects like art or furniture.
 There may hardly be any for property.

-The other thing to bear in mind is that the areas covered by auction houses are not necessarily local to them.
-An auction house in Northern Ireland may well be selling property in London.
+When searching, the other thing to bear in mind is that the areas covered by auction houses are not necessarily local to them.
+For example, an auction house in Northern Ireland may well be selling property in London.

-One method of finding auctions is to take note of any "For Sale" signs which mention that the sale will be by "Auction".
+One method of finding auctions is to take note of any “For Sale” signs in your desired area which mention that the sale will be by “Auction”.

 Phone the number on the board.
 It'll either be an Estate Agent or the auctioneers themselves.

-If it's an Estate Agent ask them who the auctioneers are.
+If it’s an Estate Agent ask them who the auctioneers are.
 Then phone the auctioneers and ask them to put you on their mailing list.
-There's often a charge for this.
+There might be a charge for this.

-Even if you simply want the catalogue - showing what's for sale in the forthcoming auction - you may well have to order it via a premium rate phone number, costing £1.50.
+Even if you simply want the catalogue – showing what’s for sale in the forthcoming auction – you may well have to order it via a premium rate phone number, costing you money.
 (Strange but true).

-However if the experience of this writer is anything to go by, getting information on auctions from Estate Agents is not that staightforward.
+If the experience of this writer is anything to go by, getting information on auctions from Estate Agents is not that straightforward.

 The agents may try to strip you bare of any information - just in case they can "help you" - before giving you details of the auction house.
 And then the auction house might not send you anything despite, in our case, several increasingly irate phone calls.